 The Poisonwood Bible follows the Price family into the Congo where they’re sent as missionaries in 1959.
 Nathan Price, the patriarch, is stubborn and bullish, alternately neglectful and abusive toward his wife and four daughters.
 He represents the worst type of missionary and struggles to gain influence.
 With a monthly stipend, the Prices are comparatively wealthy, but the payments are stopped when the Americans and Belgians are evacuated from the Congo as it declares independence.
 Despite making few inroads with the Congolese, Nathan Price refuses to allow his family to leave.

 The Poisonwood Bible’s strongest element is its range of voices.
 While Orleanna Price (the mother) opens the novel, her four daughters carry the bulk of the narrative.
 You can pick a paragraph at random and know who is speaking.
-At times, the difference in their voices is subtle, but some of their attributes/quirks are harped upon to the point of annoyance:
+The difference in their voices can be subtle, but they all have attributes/quirks that are repeatedly mentioned: